 As per the agreement of assignment between the defendants and Mrs. Mary the assigner

-had transferred all of he copyrights in said book.
+had transferred all of the copyrights in said book.
 Defendant devolves from the agreement

 all rights of printing, reprinting, publishing, selling and also abridging, reviewing and

 enlarging the book.
-A textbook on subject of law will not have a space in the market
+A textbook on the subject of law will not have space in the market

 unless and until it is reviewed by including amended law and latest case laws.
 His

-the assignment of rights from Mrs. Mary and that it is not infringement of copyright of
+the assignment of rights from Mrs. Mary and that it is not an infringement of copyright of

 Issue 2: Is the injunction granted by the trial court maintainable?